You know what it's like…

 Well, guess what…“like-minded people” don't challenge you as much as those who disagree with you, or see things differently.

-People who have different view points make you step outside of your comfort zone.
+People who have different viewpoints, even network marketing haters, make you step outside of your comfort zone.

 People with different views help you to see you might not have it all figured out.